kubernetesdaily/kubernetesdaily.github.io/content/post/arkade/index.md

   }
 }
 ```
-### Learn Quickly and Contribute Your Favourite CloudNative Tool To arkade
+### add and contribute your favourite cloudNative Tool To arkade

 here is example one of tool - https://github.com/tenable/terrascan